danieleskandar/Gaussian-Head-Viewer/README.md

 ![Banner image](assets/banner.png)

 Gaussian Head Viewer is a lightweight and specialized tool for visualizing dynamic Gaussian splatting models of human heads with hair.
-Optimized for compatibility with models referenced in _(paper)_, it enables users to explore and manipulate intricate head models with dynamic hair effects.
+Optimized for compatibility with PhysHead avatars, it enables users to explore and manipulate intricate head models with dynamic hair effects.
 It uses PyOpenGL, keeps dependencies minimal, and does not require a CUDA GPU.

 ## Quick Start